Black Satire at its Very Best!

 Opening sentence: This may be hard to believe, coming from a black man, but I’ve never stolen anything.

 The “sellout” of the title is the satirical novel’s black narrator, a man whose upbringing has been scarred by the pscychological experiments forced upon him by his father.
-And when their ghetto community, Dickens, is wiped off the map, the narrator will apply the same reverse psychology to bring the place back to life again, making it attractive and popular to just about everybody through the re-introduction of slavery and racial segregation.
-Well, maybe everybody except the Supreme Court, that is!
+And when their ghetto community, Dickens, is wiped off the map, the narrator will apply the same reverse psychology to bring the place back to life again.
+Making it attractive and popular to just about everybody.
+How?
+Through the re-introduction of slavery and racial segregation.
+Well, maybe popular witheverybody except the Supreme Court, that is!

 So it brought back memories of Joseph Heller’s Catch-22 and Something Happened; John Irving’s The World According to Garp and A Prayer For Owen Meany; Kurt Vonnegut’s Slaughterhouse-Five; Philip Roth’s The Breast; Amanda Fillipacchi’s Nude Men and many, many others.

-I was told off several times for laughing so loudly in bed!
+My wife told me off several times for laughing so loudly in bed!
 Loved it!
 Dzięki, Monika!